amr28693/einstein_16pi_MOND/README.md

 Reproduction code and data for:

 > Rodriguez, Anderson M. (2026). *Bose-Einstein statistics of the radial acceleration relation* Submitted to *PLOS One*.
-DOI (preprint): 10.5281/zenodo.19695179

 ---